Resilience

 I'm interested to see where it goes.

-Okaya’s quick, confidential and routine check-ins - like rig checks but for mental readiness - turn invisible risk into manageable data.
+Okaya's approach mirrors what Jeff describes: quick, confidential check-ins that turn invisible performance degradation into manageable data.
 Not surveillance.
 Not therapy.
 Just operational discipline to catch problems before they become crises.
+Like daily rig checks, but for the operators themselves.